FIWARE-AI-Marketplace/AI-Marketplace-PoC/doc/index.rst

 :doc:`docker-guide`
   The guide for maintainers that explains how to use Docker for deploying it

+:doc:`kubernetes-deployment-guide`
+  The guide for maintainers that explains how to use Kubernetes and Helm for deploying it

 :doc:`configuration-guide`
   The guide for administrations which explains the different configuration options